 - 3-2.1 Slowly back the tractor/truck (towing vehicle) up to the front end of the semitrailer so the kingpin of the semitrailer is centered between the tractor fifth wheel jaws.
 Stop the towing vehicle just inches ahead of the semitrailer.
 Set tractor parking brake. - 3-2.2 Check the semitrailer king pin plate.
 It should be in a horizontal position.
 The king pin plate should be the same height, to slightly lower, than the latch area of the fifth wheel plate of the towing vehicle.
-Crank two speed landing gear up or down to correct height.
-If you have the optional pin drop or hydraulic landing gear, connect the tractor hydraulic lines, or start the semitrailer hydraulic power engine.
-Use the TRAILER TILT lever (See Section 3-9) or hydraulic landing gear (See Section 3-1.1) to raise or lower the kingpin plate sufficiently to set proper coupling height.
+If necessary, raise or lower the front of trailer by cranking the two speed landing gear up or down.
+If you have the optional pin drop landing gear or the hydraulic operated landing gear, then connect the tractor hydraulic lines, or start the semitrailer hydraulic power engine.
+Use the TRAILER TILT lever (See Section 3-9) or hydraulic landing gear (See Section 3-5.1-c.) to raise or lower the kingpin plate sufficiently to set proper coupling height.
 Drain all air and moisture from the towing vehicle air brake system following towing vehicle manufacturer's instructions.